Sontrs/QS-SIGNALIS/README.md

 It uses around 280 ~ 300 MB of ram sadly.
 Open to suggestions on how to improve memory usage if possible.

+Launcher should be called via hl.dsp.exec_cmd("quickshell ipc call launcher toggle"), or an abstraction like hl.dsp.exec_cmd(defaults.applauncher)

 ## Modifying
 To modify the favorites carousel thats on the top of the launcher, or what the logout buttons do, check: